nemild/cli_for_full_stack/README.md

 * Add additional commands or flags that you think are critical
 * Add command cocktails (e.g., multi piped commands) that you think full stack engineers should know or will benefit from
 * Rearrange the doc and flags for a given command to be in the order of rough importance/usage
-* PLEASE USE A COLOR OTHER THAN BLACK WHEN ADDING, SO WE CAN TRACK ADDITIONS

 #### General Comments
 * Ideally, put general comments on HN, but if you have to you can add them in this section or as comment bubbles